Phenergan for Nausea

 This medicine also blocks acetylcholine receptors, which is probably why Phenergan helps to alleviate nausea and motion sickness.

 Medications for vomiting and nausea, like Phenergan, should not be used to treat most cases of vomiting in children and adolescents.
+In these age groups, only prolonged cases of vomiting with clear, known causes should be treated with this medication.

 In addition, Phenergan should not be given to children under the age of two, due to the risk of breathing difficulty and death (see Phenergan and Children).